marsp0/pbr-software-renderer/README.md

 ## References

-The references are pretty much the same as the [Phong Software Renderer](https://github.com/marsp0/phong-software-renderer) and can be found [here](https://github.com/marsp0/software-renderer/wiki/References)
+The references are pretty much the same ones listed in the [Phong Software Renderer](https://github.com/marsp0/phong-software-renderer) and can be found [here](https://github.com/marsp0/software-renderer/wiki/References)

 ## Code flow